Sanfee18/triton-server/README.md

 Before setting up the Triton Inference Server, ensure you meet the following requirements and understand key concepts that influence its operation:

-- **EC2 Instance with GPU support**: You’ll need an instance type such as `g4dn.xlarge` or `p3` that provides sufficient GPU resources to run Triton, along with Amazon Linux OS.
+- **EC2 Instance with GPU support**: You’ll need an instance type that provides at least **16GB of RAM** (such as `g4dn.2xlarge` or `g5.2xlarge`).
+Instances with 16GB or less may cause the Triton Inference Server to freeze during intensive tasks.
+Ensure you choose an instance with enough memory and GPU power to run your models smoothly, along with Amazon Linux OS.

-- **S3 Bucket**: Your model repository should be stored in an S3 bucket, organized following Triton’s required structure.
-Refer to the [Triton Model Repository Documentation](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/user_guide/model_repository.html) for details on model organization.
+- **S3 Bucket**: Your model repository should be stored in an S3 bucket, organized following Triton’s **required structure**.

-  > This repository contains our example model structure:
+  > In the `models` folder of this repository you have the model structure from our project:
   >```bash
   >models
   >  └── sdxl_scribble_controlnet